ImmortalPie/ComfyUI-PonySwitch/README.md

 1. Place the `PonySwitch.py` file in your `custom_nodes` directory of ComfyUI.
 2. Restart ComfyUI to load the new node.

-Or

-1. install using ComfyUI Manager.
-2. Restart ComfyUI to load the new node.

 ## Usage

 1. **Toggle Switch**: Turn on to prepend pony tags to prompts, or off to use the prompts as-is.